Tarset

 Tarset is a civil parish in Northumberland, England, created in 1955 from parts of Bellingham, Tarset West and Thorneyburn parishes.
 It is 4 mi west-north-west of Bellingham.
 Today it shares a parish council with the adjacent parish of Greystead.
 It is partly located within the Northumberland National Park, and also mostly within the international dark skies park.

 History

 The Comyns, Scottish knights, were established in Tynedale in the 12th century and the manor of Tarset was granted to William Comyn in around 1222.
 Licence to crenellate was granted to John Comyn in 1267, and Tarset Castle was built half a mile south-west of the present village, of which only grassed-over remains can now be seen.
 Two miles to the south-west on Birks Moor are the remains of the fortified house known as Dally Castle, believed to have been erected by David Linsey in his manor of Chirdon.

 Governance

 Tarset is in the parliamentary constituency of Hexham.
+The parish council is Tarset with Greystead Parish Council.